 Lactic acid bacteria stimulate and support the immune system

-All that in conjunction with the enhanced vitamins, such as the increased Vitamin C in sauerkraut, convince me more and more that fermented foods just may be an elixir for health and immunity from everything from the common cold to cancer!
+All that in conjunction with the enhanced vitamins, such as the increased Vitamin C in sauerkraut, convince me more and more that fermented foods play an extremely understated role in health and immunity from everything from the common cold to cancer!

 Lactic acid bacteria fight off pathogenic bacteria